eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 .. figure:: /rst/figures/screenshots/issues_panel.png
     :align: center

-For the explanation of this information refer to the section :ref:`log_panel`.
+For a thorough explanation of this information refer to the section :ref:`issues_panel`.

 .. _main_panel_layout:

 Main Panel
 ==========
 The central window allows multiple tabs for different views.
-It is also displayed a collapsed menu with the possible problems that have been detected on the DDS entities.
+It also displays a collapsed menu with the possible problems that have been detected on the DDS entities.
-It will display the data charts, so-called *Chartbox*, that the user has configured.
+It can display the data charts, so-called *Chartbox*, that the user has configured.
-It will display a domain graph where the physical, logical and DDS entities from a domain are represented, focusing on the connection between endpoints through the topics, and the entities physical inheritance.
+It can also display a domain graph where the physical, logical and DDS entities from a domain are represented, focusing on the connection between endpoints through the topics, and the entities physical inheritance.

 .. figure:: /rst/figures/screenshots/main_panel.png